uswa193/pan-product-track/README.md

 2. **Download the Model Files**

     Download the pre-trained model files and place them in the respective directories:
-    - Download the emotion classification model files and place them in the `./Model` directory.
+    - Download the emotion classification model folder from branch ml-model /Emotion Classification/Model and place them in the root directory.
-    - Download the tokenizer files and place them in the `./tokenizer` directory.
+    - Download the tokenizer folder from branch ml-model /Emotion Classification/Tokenizer and place them in the root directory.

 3. **Set Up Google Cloud Firestore**

-    This application uses Firebase Firestore for storing chat history and emotion analysis results.
+    This application uses Firebase Firestore for storing users data and emotion analysis results.
 Follow these steps to set up Firestore:
     - Create a Firebase project in the [Firebase Console](https://console.firebase.google.com/).
     - Set up Firestore in your Firebase project.
     - Generate a service account key from your Firebase project settings and download the JSON credentials file.